dotnet/docs-maui/docs/xaml/runtime-load.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (.NET MAUI) `Extensions` class, in the `Microsoft.Maui.Controls.Xaml` namespace, includes `LoadFromXaml` extension methods that can be used to load and parse XAML at runtime.

-## Background

-When a .NET MAUI XAML class is constructed, a `LoadFromXaml` method is indirectly called.
+When a .NET Multi-platform App UI (.NET MAUI) XAML class is constructed, a `LoadFromXaml` method is indirectly called.
 This occurs because the code-behind file for a XAML class calls the `InitializeComponent` method from its constructor:

 ```csharp
 public partial class MainPage : ContentPage